Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 The number of jokers and the properties thereof should be agreed upon before the game begins.
 The presence of jokers is not important in itself - the game can just as well be played without them - but they are often included to add variety and an extra element of luck to the game.

 When playing with a Japanese hanafuda deck, the blank white card included in most decks can be used as a joker if desired.

+## Choosing the Dealer
+There is no required method for selecting who is the first dealer, though a typical method in hanafuda games is to shuffle the deck and have both players draw one card each.
+The player who drew a suit for the earliest month becomes the dealer.
+If both players drew from the same suit, the player drawing the higher point card becomes the dealer.
+In cases where there is a tie, this process can be repeated.

+**The winner of each round becomes the dealer for the next round.**

+> Remember that **the order of November and December is swapped** in Korean decks!
+{.is-warning}

+## Distributing the Initial Cards

 > ![go-stop_setup.png](/hanafuda/8field10hand_setup.png =400x) or ![6field7hand_3players_setup.png](/hanafuda/6field7hand_3players_setup.png =400x)
 {.is-success}